Misquoted No More: Securely Extracting F* Programs with IO: Conclusion and Future Work

 \item Extend relational quotation to support quotation of MetaRocq.
 One needs dependent-types, what else?
 This may be easier than it sounds because we target just the Rocq subset in which MetaRocq is written into (probably a fixed number of universes?) and probably a fixed number of types and usages of pattern matching.
 We do not want to quote the proofs either, just the computational parts. \item We only have to certify the typing derivations (which can be manually written and proven if automation proves difficult).
 Initially, the certification would be done by the OCaml implementation of Rocq, but then one could re-certify with the verified extracted version (probably to slow \citet{coq-to-ocaml}). \item What to target?
 Can we reuse verified extraction to Malfunction \citet{coq-to-ocaml}?
 Could we target PCUIC?
 Or lambda box after erasure? \item Establish a logical relation between the formalization and the extracted code that gives us correctness guarantees. \item Would the final statement be in terms of the logical relation? \end{itemize} }

-\ifanon\else \begin{acks} We are grateful to Guido Mart\'{i}nez, Yong Kiam Tan and Jérémy Thibault for the insightful discussions.
-This work was in part supported by the \grantsponsor{1}{European Research Council}{https://erc.europa.eu/} under \ifcamera\else ERC\fi{} Starting Grant SECOMP (\grantnum{1}{715753}), by the German Federal Ministry of Education and Research BMBF (grant 16KISK038, project 6GEM), and by the Deutsche Forschungsgemeinschaft (DFG\ifcamera\else, German Research Foundation\fi) as part of the Excellence Strategy of the German Federal and State Governments -- EXC 2092 CASA - 390781972.
-Exequiel Rivas was supported by the Estonian Research Council starting grant PSG749.
-Danel Ahman was supported by the Estonian Research Council grant PRG2764. \end{acks} \fi
+\ifanon\else \begin{acks} We are grateful to Guido Mart\'{i}nez, Yong Kiam Tan, and Jérémy Thibault for the insightful discussions.
+We also thank the anonymous reviewers of PriSC'26 and ICFP'26 for their helpful feedback.
+This work was in part funded by the \grantsponsor{1}{European Research Council}{https://erc.europa.eu/} under \ifcamera\else ERC\fi{} Starting Grant SECOMP (\grantnum{1}{715753}), by the German Federal Ministry of Education and Research BMBF (grant 16KISK038, project 6GEM), and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2092 CASA -- 390781972.
+Exequiel Rivas was funded by the Estonian Research Council starting grant PSG749.
+Danel Ahman was funded by the Estonian Research Council grant PRG2764. \end{acks} \fi

 \ifcamera \else \fi